grafana/agent/docs/sources/static/configuration/integrations/cloudwatch-exporter-config.md

 `period` configuration attribute.

 If all metrics within a job (discovery or static) have the same `period` value configured, CloudWatch APIs will be requested for metrics from the scrape time, to `period`s seconds in the past.
-The values of these are exported to Prometheus.
+The values of these metrics are exported to Prometheus.

 ![](https://grafana.com/media/docs/agent/cloudwatch-single-period-time-model.png)